jwhitham/pico-wifi-settings/doc/SETTINGS_FILE.md

 To use picotool,
 boot the Pico in bootloader mode by holding down the BOOTSEL button while plugging it into USB.
 In bootloader mode, you can upload files with picotool.
-The address has to be specified:
+The default address is 16kb before the final address in Flash:

- - On Pico W, use `0x101ff000` as the address.
+ - On Pico W, use `0x101fc000` as the address.
- - On Pico 2 W, use `0x103fe000` as the address.
+ - On Pico 2 W, use `0x103fc000` as the address.

 You must also rename your WiFi settings file so that it ends with `.bin` as picotool is not able to upload files unless they are `.bin`, `.elf` or `.uf2`.

 Here is a sample upload command for Pico W (RP2040):
 ```
-    picotool load -o 0x101ff000 mywifisettings.bin
+    picotool load -o 0x101fc000 mywifisettings.bin
 ```
 and the equivalent for Pico 2 W (RP2350):
 ```
-    picotool load -o 0x103fe000 mywifisettings.bin
+    picotool load -o 0x103fc000 mywifisettings.bin
 ```

-Note that on Pico 2 W, the final block in Flash can't be safely used because of the workaround for bug RP2350-E10.
-The next-to-last block is used instead.
+## Location of the wifi-settings file

+The default location of the file (16kb before the final address in Flash) has been chosen because the final three 4kb pages of Flash are already assigned a function by the Pico SDK.
+The Bluetooth library uses two 4kb pages for storage of devices that have been paired by Bluetooth.
+The final 4kb page is used for a workaround for the RP2350-E10 bug - this page may be erased when copying a UF2 file to a Pico 2 via drag-and-drop.
+Therefore, these three pages are avoided.

+If you wish to store the wifi-settings file at a specific address you can do so by setting `-DWIFI_SETTINGS_FILE_ADDRESS=0x....` when running cmake.
+The value `0x...` should be an address relative to the start of Flash.

+Versions of pico-wifi-settings before 0.2.0 used `0x1ff000` for Pico 1 and `0x3fe000` for Pico 2.
+If you used pico-wifi-settings before 0.2.0, then you can
+- build with `-DWIFI_SETTINGS_FILE_ADDRESS=0x1ff000` or `0x3fe000` to use the old address, or
+- use the [setup app](SETUP_APP.md) feature named `Change wifi-settings file location` to move the file to the default location, or
+- use picotool to move the wifi-settings file to the default location, or
+- implement the `wifi_settings_range_get_wifi_settings_file()` function in your application code to provide any Flash address you wish, including an address computed dynamically in some way.

 # Copying the WiFi settings file by WiFi